-The Act of 17 July 1970 implementing the ICSID Convention in Belgium sets out a specific regime applicable to the recognition and enforcement of ICSID arbitral awards.
-Article 3 of the Act of 1970 provides that the Ministry for Foreign Affairs is entitled to validate the authenticity of the awards for recognition and enforcement purposes.
+The Act of 17 July 1970 implementing the ICSID Convention (Convention on the Settlement of Investment Disputes Between States and Nationals of Other States) in Belgium sets out a specific regime applicable to the recognition and enforcement of ICSID arbitral awards.
+Article 3 of the Act of 1970 provides that the Belgian Ministry for Foreign Affairs is entitled to validate the authenticity of the awards for recognition and enforcement purposes.
 This is done simply by presenting a certified copy of the foreign arbitral award (signed and certified by the Secretary General of the ICSID Secretariat) to the competent ministry.
 The verified and certified documents are then transmitted by the Ministry of Justice to the Chief Clerk of the Court of Appeal of Brussels to grant the exequatur to the arbitral awards.